nilfm/hashcode-template/README.md

 * When the program reaches a solution which is better than what you previously had, it will be saved in the outputs directory.
 Be sure to copy it elsewhere or submit it to the judge system, because it will be overwritten by the next execution of the program!
 * Make sure that the `compute_score` function is implemented properly (test it against the judge system).
 A poorly implemented `compute_score` function will make the optimization meaningless.
 * Simulated annealing will not work better than random if the score is not a continuous function of the parameters.
 An example of this would be to use one of the parameters as a random seed for the `C++` code.
 Since small changes to the parameter will result in completely different results, local search is not applicable.
-* Make sure that you run `make main` after changing the `main.cc` file in order to use the newest version.
 * In simulated annealing, if the program gets stuck in local minima easily, try using smaller `lambda` values.
 If it oscillates too much, try using larger `lambda` values.